Epic New Zealand campervan tips for every traveller

-Mount cook is definitely the best place to visit in New Zealand for your campervan itinerary.
-Mount cook is the biggest mountain in New Zealand.
+Mount Cook is the best place to visit in New Zealand for your campervan itinerary.
+Mount Cook is the biggest mountain in New Zealand.
 And is located in the most stunning scenery.
 We did the Mount cook flight and glacier tour.
-We got to land by place on the glacier and then fly back to the mount cook airport via helicopter.
+We got to land by a place on the glacier and then fly back to the mount cook airport via helicopter.
 Check out the Mount Cook Glacier flight

 This was my favourite place to visit in New Zealand.
 That’s why it certainly earns its place on the New Zealand campervan tips for you.
 There is plenty to do in this super-cool place.
 There’s free and paid activities to do in Queenstown.
 And there’s such a mega atmosphere in Queenstown.
 You will find travellers from around the world working here and there is plenty of job opportunities if that’s something you’re looking for.
 You can check out activities in Queenstown like the bungee jumping, cable car and I-fly.
 There’s plenty to do on a rainy day in Queenstown.
 Check out Queenstown

 Loved this place.
-Hammer springs looks like a Canadian wooden huts town.
+Hammer springs look like a Canadian wooden huts town.
 You can check out the hot springs here.
-They’re amazing, we spent 4 hours just relaxing in a 40 degree pool chatting the day away.
-There is also some great hikes in Hammer springs.
+They’re amazing, we spent 4 hours just relaxing in a 40-degree pool chatting the day away.
+There are also some great hikes in Hammer springs.
 We hired some bikes and did some of the many bike trailers in Hammer springs.
 You can find some sweet campervan sites here as well.
 You may only need to chalk in one night here on your New Zealand campervan itinerary.

 Kick back, drink coffee and eat food at this epic place to visit on your New Zealand campervan holiday.
-Lake wannaka is a cool place to grab some Instagram photos and relax in the sun.
-The centre is a vibrant place with plenty of fitness fanatics and travellers, you can enjoy a few beers here.
+Lake Wanaka is a cool place to grab some Instagram photos and relax in the sun.
+A centre is a vibrant place with plenty of fitness fanatics and travellers, you can enjoy a few beers here.

 Best campsites in New Zealand